operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ### Step 4: Access Grafana dashboard

-- Execute below command to get all services in "my-grafana-operator" namespace.
+- Execute below command to get all services in "my-grafana-operator" namespace:

 ```execute